 Do invest in a campaign website.
 The barriers to entry are low, and there is no reason why a candidate in any local race should fail to have a website.
 Some people have misconceptions about using the web for campaigns, but at Online Candidate, we work to make the process as simple and painless for the client as possible.
 (Domain name registration is included.)

 Do take online political donations.
-Integrating online donations is not very difficult.
+Integrating online donations into a campaign website is not difficult.
 Third party payment processors provide a simple and inexpensive way to accept payments online, both through your campaign website and through other sources.
-Don’t forget to open your campaign bank account early!
+Before you start raising money, don’t forget to open your campaign bank account!

 Don’t let visitors leave without a strong call to action.
 Every page of your website should ask for something.
 It can be a donation, a share, a volunteer request or even simple reminder to vote for you.

 Do give a reason for visitors to come back again and again.
 Provide regular news and updates to your site.
 Include interactive features to keep visitors interested and engaged.